A new contemporary scene

 The Millenn’Art Club offers its members the chance to discover art through a range of regular and diversified events: visits to artists’ studios, exhibitions in museums and foundations, fairs guided by art market experts, and invitations to special events.

-For the new edition of Moderne Art Fair, Millenn’Art presents 5 contemporary artists: Daniela Busarello, Sacha Floch Poliakoff, Léo Nataf, Elisabeth Raphaël and Victor de Rossi.
+For the 2023 edition of Moderne Art Fair, Millenn’Art presents 5 contemporary artists: Daniela Busarello, Sacha Floch Poliakoff, Léo Nataf, Elisabeth Raphaël and Victor de Rossi.

 Painting | Sculpture | Drawing

 Born in 1973 in Curitiba, in Brazil, a Parisian by adoption, Italian by intermittence, she evolves in a cosmopolitan environment that gives her art light and nature, vitality, reflection, precision and delicacy.

 Born into a family of architects, she studied in Paris at the École du Louvre and the Beaux-Arts.
 An artist concerned with re-establishing harmony between culture and ecosystem, she explores nature from the perspective of a soothed, unifying, syncretic feminine, driven by a cyclical vision of time.
 Her language confronts the infinitely large and small so that they respond to each other with sensuality.